Find the most amazing crochet stitches for blankets and afghans here. You’ll never run out of ideas for beautiful crochet blankets.

 This beautifully textured blanket works up so fast with a large 8.00mm crochet hook and gets its color changes from Lion Brand Scarfie yarn.
 Two sizes are included in this free crochet blanket pattern.

-This blanket pattern uses a variation of the bean stitch to create wonderful texture, and the Red Heart Super Saver Ombre yarn is both beautiful and affordable!
+This blanket pattern uses a variation of the bean stitch to create a wonderful texture, and the Red Heart Super Saver Ombre yarn is both beautiful and affordable!
 A shell stitch border completes the project.

-An easy to create plaid pattern that works surface crochet into a chain stitch in each row – if you can single crochet, you can make this plaid blanket!
+An easy-to-create plaid pattern that works surface crochet into a chain stitch in each row - if you can single crochet, you can make this plaid blanket!
 This project also works up super fast with a large crochet hook and is made in We Crochet Biggo yarn.

-I couldn’t resist throwing in a c2c project made with Bernat blanket yarn.
+I couldn't resist throwing in a c2c project made with Bernat blanket yarn.
 You can easily make this any size you want!
-You won’t need anything other than the blanket yarn, a large hook and a tapestry needle to create this project – and I see this yarn for sale at my local JoAnn all the time!
+You won't need anything other than the blanket yarn, a large hook, and a tapestry needle to create this project - and I see this yarn for sale at my local JoAnn all the time!

 So, are you ready to put an amazing crochet border together with your newfound wealth of blanket stitches?
 You won’t want to miss this roundup of beautiful crochet borders.